KevinWang676/ai-voice-platform/README.md

 ## Project Overview

 This is the simplified codebase of the all-in-one voice platform currently used by over **17,000** users.
-Please feel free to explore the official website at https://www.doingdream.com/
+The official website, developed by Kevin Wang, is available at https://www.doingdream.com/

 DoingDream AI is a comprehensive AI-powered platform featuring:
 - **Story Generation**: AI-powered story creation and ending generation